punchyface/ID_Assignment2/README.md

 - Log In - Allows the user to log into the website
 - Sign Up - Allows the user to create an account in the website
 - Shopping Cart - Allows the user to add item/product into the shopping cart
+- Responsive - webpage scale according to width of device
+- Minigame - Allows user to play a game after making a purchase (with requirements)
+- Newsletter - Allows user to send their email to us, to get updates from our web (inactive)
+- Shopping Cart buttons - Allows user to increase quantity of product in shopping cart

 <br>

 **Features left to implement** <br>
-- Minigame - Allows user to earn points to get reward
+- none

 ## Technologies Used
 * HTML